erhathaway/router-primitives/README.md

 - **Feature** primitives allow you to implement layout items that seamlessly coexist with one another

 - **Data** primitives allow you to markup the layout with arbitrary data or record data in the URL that isn't visible in the UI

+---

+If you work on a platform where there is no concept of a URL, you can still use this library.
+The URL is simply managed serialized state - which is platform aware and configurable!

+Bindings exist for **[Mobx](https://github.com/erhathaway/recursive-router-mobx)**, and **[React](https://github.com/erhathaway/recursive-router-react)**.

 |     | Summary                                                                                       |
 | --- | --------------------------------------------------------------------------------------------- |